Florida Living Trust – What You Should Know About Them

 A Florida Living trust is a great tool but it can be more effective when paired with a pour over will.
 A pour over will is a will that moves any assets in a person’s estate into his or her trust if the assets were not transferred to the trust before death.
 Without a pour over will, any assets that were not part of the trust will be transferred by co-ownership, beneficiary designations, contract terms, or a court-supervised probate.

 Probate is a court administered process where a person’s estate is closed, and the remaining assets are transferred to certain family members.
 Probate can last a long time, even years, depending on the size of the estate.
 Further, without a will, a person’s estate passes to his heirs based on the law of intestate succession.
-This means the decedent has no so in who may receive his or her assets.
+This means the decedent has no say in who may receive his or her assets.
 A pour over will ensure that all a person’s assets are transferred into the trust and that these assets avoid the potentially long and costly probate process.

 For more information on how to form an estate plan that will help your assets avoid probate and ensure that your family and friends are taken care of after your death, contact a Florida Living Trust Lawyer or a Jacksonville estate planning attorney from The Law Office of David M. Goldman PLLC today.